|

 - Content of the selected rows for a multiple selection

-Programming Table controls based on a data file
+Programming Table fields linked to a data file

 IF COL_Stock < 200 THEN